 Singled out for special attention are those producers which not only field the Best Value wines in terms of their Value ratings across a range of categories, but in terms of their quality ratings as well.
 And it’s rewarding to see the list of producers which fulfilled the criteria.

-All of the Value Awards judging is conducted blind (without sight of the labels) over a period of five days.
-The first two days involve a preliminary screening process followed by a second round over three days.
-Three panels of three judges each sought out those wines deemed of sufficiently high quality to be listed in this book.
+All of the Value Awards judging is conducted blind (without sight of the labels) over a period of three days.
+Two panels of three judges each sought out those wines deemed of sufficiently high quality to be listed in this book.

 The tastings are conducted class by class, driest to sweetest and at optimal temperatures for judging, depending on the category of the wine.
 All of the wines in a particular class are on the tasting bench at the same time, allowing the judges to back-taste and compare wines as they evolve in the glass.

 Once the panellists had assessed the line-up of wines independently, star ratings were awarded on the basis of discussion – the attributes or flaws of each wines were debated in the process of reaching consensus.
-The tasting procedures and results were audited by PKF (Cpt) Inc. to ensure fairness and accuracy, and the Best Value competition results are withheld from all but the Best Value Wine Guide editorial team and contributors until publication.
+The tasting procedures and results are audited to ensure fairness and accuracy, and the Best Value competition results are withheld from all but the Best Value Wine Guide editorial team and contributors until publication.